 If Wellington Court is unable to purchase the investment the actual value should be assumed to be nil for the purpose of calculation.
-Wellington Court may require that Mr C provides an undertaking to pay Wellington Court any amount he may receive from the investment in the future.
+Wellington Court may require that Mr D provides an undertaking to pay Wellington Court any amount he may receive from the investment in the future.
 That undertaking must allow for any tax and charges that would be incurred on drawing the receipt from the pension plan.
 Wellington Court will need to meet any costs in drawing up the undertaking.
+This same method should also be applied to the Section 32 loss calculation above.